 According to the news report at the time, “women complained the men verbally and physically harassed them.
 In one case, a woman at the prison in Tracy said she was offered better jobs in exchange for sex.”

 For many, sexual harassment in a male-dominated profession came as no surprise.

 “Capt.
-Lynn Cox, who is one of the highest-ranking women in the department as the head of its background investigations unit, said harassment has always been a reality for women in the department,” the news service reported.
-“She recalled her early days in the profession when she was the first female sergeant to work the night shift at the California Institution for Men in Chino.”
+Lynn Cox, one of the highest-ranking women in the department as head of its background investigations unit, said harassment has always been a reality for women in the department,” the news service reported.
+“Early in her profession, she was the first female sergeant to work the night shift at California Institution for Men.”

 She said it was difficult.

 “I look back on those days as the best in my career, but it was awful.
 These women that were crying about sexual harassment – we didn’t know those words existed,” she said.
 “I went home every morning crying.
 It was like being a battered wife all night long.”

 In 1974, Sgt.
 Jo Sordrager went to work at the department.
 When she made her way to a men’s institution, “the male officers ignored her until she had proven herself.
 Now, she said, she has no problems,” the news service reported.